ngxs-labs/firestore-plugin/README.md

 ```

 In your `app.module.ts` include the plugin, you will also need to include `@angular/fire` and `NgxsModule`, as they are
 peer dependencies for the plugin.
+Make sure also you have installed `firebase` library as well.

 ### Firebase (Modular)